ON THIS PAGE:

 (Pylonephritis)

-the kidneys, which may be present with or without a lower urinary tract
+An infection of the kidneys, that may be present with or without a lower urinary tract

 infection.